Coderdivine/c-projects/README.md

 "I upload most of my script written with arduino IDE"
+### How o navigate through the files
+Each file has a base folder named main.